mfp20/FUZIX/Kernel/platform-rpipico_rt/README.md

 3.3V.
 Not 5V, or it won't work.

-The console is accessible either via UART0 (at 115200 baud) or by connecting the Pico up via USB to a PC, at which point it'll present itself as a standard USB CDC serial device.
-Both work simultaneously although odd things can happen if you type on both concurrently.
+The console is accessible either via UART0 (at 115200 baud) or by connecting the Pico up via USB to a PC, at which point it'll present itself as a few standard USB CDC serial devices and a few USB Vendor devices.
+USB CDC0 is Fuzix's tty1, USB CDC1 is Fuzix's log device (accessible in-system on tty2), USB CDC2 is Fuzix's tty3 for user applications.
+USB CDC3 isn't mapped on Fuzix's ttys and it is available for user applications relying on pico-sdk only.
+USB Vendor0 is Fuzix's binary multiplexer for external filesystem and other purposes.
+USB Vendor1 uses the same protocol of Vendor0 and it is available to user applications.
+USB Vendor2 isn't mapped on Fuzix and it is available to user applications.
+Both USB CDC3 and USB Vendor2 can be reconfigured as other USB classes.

 **Note:** when using the USB console, you're unlikely to be able to connect quickly enough after boot to see the startup messages.
 Most likely when you